samarthlamba/Brick_Breaker/doc/DESIGN.md

 ### Names: Matt Bowman, Sam Lamba
 ## Team Roles and Responsibilities

+Due to the size of the team and the nature of the project, we were all working in mulitple different "roles."
+Sometimes person A was the time keeper soemtimes they were the refactorer, debugger and so forth.
+Most of the classes we wrote was edited and helped in debugging and incorporated together due to the nature of the team.
+Below is the key classes and associated owners for the class.
+The game class was heavily edited by both individuals.
  * Team Member #1: Matt
- Block, Level, Splash Screen, some core Game functionality
+ Block, Level, Splash Screen, Physics Engine, core Game functionality, refactoring, bugs finding

- * Team Member #2
+ * Team Member #2 Sam
- Ball, Paddle, Store, Powerups, some core game functionality
+ Ball, Paddle, Store, Powerups, Physics Engine, core Game functionality, refactoring, bugs finding

 ## Design goals
 We wanted to make a simple game that was easy to make larger and add more complex, fun features to.
+We wanted to allow for the game to be easily add-able to and ensure that items were neatly organized.

 #### What Features are Easy to Add
-Adding new levels, blocks, powerups, cheat keys/key inputs, and types of level should be very easy.
+Adding new levels, blocks, powerups, cheat keys/key inputs, and types of level should be very easy to add due to the design changes made.
+In addition, adding items in store should also be quite easy.

 ## High-level Design